FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: Extension to Lower and Upper Bound Requirements

-Our reduction converts the fair-range constraints into a collection of unit-requirement groups, combining equality and upper-bound constraints in a unified framework.

-For each group $G_i$, we first enforce the lower bound by creating $\ell_i$ \emph{equality groups}, each of which is a copy of $G_i$ and must contribute exactly one center.
+The high level idea is to reduce the fair-range constraints into a collection of unit-requirement groups, with both equality and upper-bound constraints.
+In more detail, for each group $G_i$, we first enforce the lower bound by creating $\ell_i$ \emph{equality groups}, each of which is a copy of $G_i$ and must contribute exactly one center.
 This guarantees that any feasible solution selects at least $\ell_i$ centers from $G_i$.
 After these mandatory selections, the group $G_i$ has a remaining allowance of $u_i-\ell_i$ additional centers.
 To capture this flexibility, we create $u_i-\ell_i$ additional copies of $G_i$, referred to as \emph{slack groups}, each with unit requirement allowing the selection of at most one center.
 Selecting centers from these slack groups permits additional representatives from $G_i$ but caps the total number of selections at $u_i$.
 Thus, the equality groups enforce the lower bounds, while the slack groups encode the upper bounds, and every group in the resulting instance has a unit requirement.

-We now apply the same color-coding technique as in Section~\ref{ss:reduc} to reduce the instance to all unit-requirement groups into exactly $k$ color classes, obtaining a colorful $k$-supplier instance with outliers.
+We now apply the same color-coding technique as in Section~\ref{ss:reduc} to reduce the instance to all unit-requirement groups into exactly $k$ color classes, obtaining a colorful $k$-SoR instance with outliers.
 Since a feasible colorful solution selects exactly one center from each color class, it corresponds to selecting exactly one center from each equality and slack group, thereby satisfying all lower and upper bound constraints.

-Our iterative ball-finding algorithm operates directly on this colorful formulation and produces a $3$-approximate solution in \fpt\ time.
+Next, we use~\Cref{algo:colksupalgo} to obtain a $(3+\eps)$-approximate solution for this colorful instance in \fpt\ time, which in turn, is a $(3+\eps)$-approximate solution for the fair-range instance.
 The correctness and approximation guarantee follow identically from the analysis of the upper-bound case.
+We therefore obtain the following extension of our main result. \fairangethm*